chronopostpt/pickup-prestashop/readme_en.txt

 -> Modules -> PickMe Chronopost -> Configure

-Onde installed, every order with PickMe Chronopost selected as shipping method, will have the information of the store the user picked
+Once installed, every order with PickMe Chronopost selected as shipping method, will have the information of the store the user picked